whiskeyromeo/ng2_Events/README.md

 LocalStorage seems to need a refresh of the page to recognize new signups.
 Figured it wasn't worth correcting since actually storing information with plaintext passwords on the client side is about as bad as it gets...

+The Autocomplete API from google maps does not seem to function properly unless run using lite-server and then only on the add event page.

 ### Resources